con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > shes rab chen po lus 'chang ba/ /
 > stobs [3v] po che la thabs che ba/ /
 > smon lam ye shes rgya mtsho ste/ /

-% resume
 Fixed in *samādhi* with great concentration,
 Maintaining bodies rich in great wisdom,
-Bearing great strength, with skilfully great methods,
+Most great in strength, with skilful great methods,
 With aspirations and knowledge like oceans, (37)

 * For the final to quarters of 37, we again interpret the text slightly differently from VV.
 Given the start of the passage, it seems more consistent to say that Mañjuśrī *has* great strength etc. rather than that he *is* great strength etc..